 7. “Subsidiary body(-ies)” means the Working Group on Strategies and Review, the Working Group on Effects and the Steering Body to the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission of Air Pollutants in Europe (EMEP).

 8. “Secretariat” means, in accordance with article 11 of the Convention, the Executive Secretary of the United Nations Economic Commission for Europe (UNECE).

+9. “Hybrid meeting” means a meeting that is conducted with the option of in-person or remote participation.

+10 “Remote participation” means participation in a meeting through an Internet connection to a virtual meeting platform, whereby representatives can participate and address the meeting.

 III.
 Place and date of meetings